josefs/meta-paper/paper.md

       (readIArray arr (P.fromIntegral i))
 ~~~

+## Runtime system

+The library meta-repa relies on a small runtime system in order to set
+up the parallel computations and distribute them over the available
+processes.
+We have chosen to reuse the runtime system from repa by
+simply calling the the appropriate low-level functions provided the
+library.
+This has had a number of positive effects.
+First, the repa
+library has a well-developed and mature runtime system which has been
+used and improved over several years.
+Secondly, when doing
+measurements to compare against repa, the runtime system is equal and
+eliminates a lot of possible sources of differences which could affect
+the benchmarks.
+Being able to share runtime system means that the
+comparisons can focus on the generated code and the amount of
+parallelism made available in the different libraries.

+A downside to using the runtime system of repa is that it only handles
+flat parallelism.
+This means that it is not possible to nest the
+`ParM` construct in the core language and some care has gone into
+designing the API in meta-repa to avoid nesting.
+However, nested
+parallelism is a much harder problem than flat parallelism and
+developing a completely new runtime for meta-repa would have outside
+the scope of the project.

 # Push arrays
 \label{sec:push}

-The interface meta-repa is heavily inspired by repa, but some things
+The programmers interface in meta-repa is heavily inspired by repa,
-have been consiously made different.
-The most significant divergence
+but some things have been consiously made different.
+The most
-is the choice of having two kinds of arrays.
+significant divergence is the choice of having two kinds of arrays.

 In meta-repa there are two types of arrays, delayed arrays.
 One of
 these types, pull arrays, were already presented in section